 - a.
 Identification of stakeholders This will be done in collaboration with national consultant for solar, DPE, CCDA and the consultants working on the hydro policy.
 The key stakeholders should include government agencies, civil society and the private sector. - b.
 Develop a consultation schedule with respective stakeholders identified above. - c.
 Conduct one-on-one consultation following the schedule developed above. - d.
-Circulate the drafts of Policy Recommendations (including regulatory framework where required, e.g. licensing) and Operational Guidelines to stakeholders for necessary input and feedback. - e.
-Facilitate a validation workshop at the national level for a Solar Policy and Regulatory Framework Solar Operational Guidelines;
+Circulate the drafts of Policy Recommendations (including regulatory framework where required, e.g. licensing) and Hydro Operational Guidelines to stakeholders for necessary input and feedback. - e.
+Facilitate a validation workshop at the national level Operational Guidelines;

-Formulation of Solar Energy Policy, Regulation and Operational Guideline
+Formulation of Hydro Energy Policy, Regulation and Operational Guideline